yuanshunning/pickit-docs/docs/faq/how_to_depalletize_buckets_with_a_pickit_l_camera.rst

-How to depalletize buckets with a Pick-it L camera
+How to depalletize buckets with a Pickit L camera
 ==================================================

 |image0|
 ========

-In this article, we explain step by step how to set up an application for unloading buckets from a euro pallet using Pick-it with a  `Pick-it L camera <https://drive.google.com/file/d/1PolmzgreM0RNcAzXhGkgD8IeyU2aCDOA/view>`__.
+In this article, we explain step by step how to set up an application for unloading buckets from a euro pallet using Pickit with a  `Pickit L camera <https://drive.google.com/file/d/1PolmzgreM0RNcAzXhGkgD8IeyU2aCDOA/view>`__.
 If you're already curious to see the end result, here's